nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model.md

 - Provide the XML content expected by the target extension point.

 Expected XML syntax is defined by the [XMap object]({{page page='how-to-define-a-runtime-xmap-object'}}) referenced in the extension point declaration.
-This oject's javadoc is also visible on the extension point page in the Explorer, see [*Contribution Descriptors* on a sample page](https://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.core.event.EventServiceComponent--listener#toc1).
+This object's javadoc is also visible on the extension point page in the Explorer, see [*Contribution Descriptors* on a sample page](https://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.core.event.EventServiceComponent--listener#toc1).

 Here is an example contribution to the extension point presented above: